Jakobimatrix/efficient_cpp/basics/keywords.md

 This helps the compiler to optimise your code and can be combined with `pure`.

 ## const Method
-Flagging a method `const` signals thet a call to this method won't change the object.
+Flagging a method `const` signals that a call to this method won't change the object.
 **Mark all methods `const` which do not change the object; `Getters` for example.**